15 Storeys High: Cast and characters

+Additional cast members included Aml Ameen, James Bachman, Bill Bailey, Perry Benson, Cavan Clerkin, Felix Dexter, Simon Godley, Michael Greene, Melanie Gutteridge, Toby Jones, Mark Lamarr, Dan Mersh, Tracy-Ann Oberman, Paul Putner, Pearce Quigley, Peter Serafinowicz, William Tomlin and Steven Webb.

+History

-Sean Lock's 15 Minutes of Misery
+Sean Lock's 15 Minutes of Misery (Radio 4)

 The show's original incarnation was a radio series entitled Sean Lock's 15 Minutes of Misery.
 It was broadcast weekly on BBC Radio 4 in the "Late Night on 4" comedy slot at 11.00pm.
 It ran for six episodes between 30 December 1998 and 3 February 1999.
 The show was written by Sean Lock and produced by Dan Freedman, and starred Lock, Kevin Eldon and Hattie Hayridge.

 Sean Lock: 15 Storeys High (Radio 4)

 Lock's second series was entitled Sean Lock: 15 Storeys High, and it was also broadcast on Radio 4's "Late Night on 4" comedy slot and written by Sean Lock and Martin Trenaman and produced by Chris Neill.
-These series each consisted of five half-hour episodes.
+Each series had five half-hour episodes.
 Series one aired from 24 November 1999 to 22 December 1999, and starred Lock, along with Felix Dexter, Jenny Eclair, Tim Mitchell, Tracy-Ann Oberman, Chris Pavlo and Peter Serafinowicz.
 Series two aired from 24 November 2000 to 22 December 2000, and included roles from Dan Freedman, Alex Lowe, Dan Mersh, Paul Putner, Rob Rouse and Chris Neill.
 The 15 Storeys High radio series used a different method to present the events going on in other flats in the tower block.
 It dispensed with the idea of Sean listening in on others using "Bugger King", replacing it with a voiceover simply announcing the flat number of the subsequent scene.
 The show introduced Sean's flatmate Errol (played by Serafinowicz in series 1, episodes 2–5).